Malik Ghulam Habib Awan

 Malik Ghulam Habib Awan is a Pakistani politician who was a Member of the Provincial Assembly of the Punjab, from 2008 to May 2018 and from August 2018 to January 2023.

 Early life and education

-He was born on 17 August 1965 in Lahore.
+He was born on 17 August 1965 in a small village on Manhala Road, Lahore.

 He graduated from University of the Punjab in 1986 and has the degree of Bachelor of Arts.

 Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Peoples Party (PPP) from Constituency PP-158 (Lahore-XXII) in the 2008 Pakistani general election.
 He received 28,758 votes and defeated Sohail Shaukat Butt.

 He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-158 (Lahore-XXII) in the 2013 Pakistani general election.
 He received 35,130 votes and defeated Naveed Ashiq Diyal, a candidate of PPP.

 He was re-elected to Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-155 (Lahore-XII) in the 2018 Pakistani general election.